-When you need the services of an Anesthesiologist for an elective surgical procedure or a major surgery, either your Primary Care Doctor (Internal Medicine or Family Medicine) or the Surgeon performing the procedure will recommend an Anesthesiologist to you.
+When you need the services of an Anesthesiologist for an elective surgical procedure or a major surgery, either your Primary Care Doctor (Internal Medicine.
+Family Medicine, Pediatrics, or OB/GYN) or the Surgeon performing the procedure will recommend an Anesthesiologist to you.
 At myDoqter, you have access to patient feedback about doctors, and you can also see the professional recommendations given by other physicians who have witnessed first-hand the expertise and professional competency of your doctor.

 Anesthesiologists are doctors (M.D. or D.O.) with advanced medical degrees and training.
 The following is a representation of the years of education and training that an Anesthesiologist has undergone.

 ANESTHESIA from the Greek word ‘anesthesia', which means ‘lack of sensation (to pain)’+ LOGY from the Greek word ‘logia’, which means ‘logic’ or ‘the study of’.
 Also, the prefix ‘AN’ indicates absence or lack of, and ‘ESTHESIA’ means sensation or feeling, including that of pain.